PlaidCloud/website/content/en/docs/concepts/overview/components.md

 ---
 reviewers:
 - lavalamp
-title: Kubernetes Components
+title: PlaidCloud Components
 content_type: concept
 description: >
-  A Kubernetes cluster consists of the components that represent the control plane and a set of machines called nodes.
+  A PlaidCloud cluster consists of the components that represent the control plane and a set of machines called nodes.
 weight: 20
 card: